Borewit/rate-limiter/README.md

 ##### Parameters:
 -  `requests` (number): The maximum number of requests allowed within the specified period.
--  `period` (number): The time period (in milliseconds) within which the specified number of requests are allowed.
+-  `period` (number): The time period (in seconds) within which the specified number of requests are allowed.

 #### `limit`